Virginia

 A. Authority – Pardon and restoration of rights

-Restoration of rights: The governor may also grant restoration of civil rights, a process that is administered through the Office of the Secretary of the Commonwealth.
+Restoration of rights: The governor is also solely responsible for granting restoration of civil rights, a process that is administered through the Office of the Secretary of the Commonwealth.
 Restoration of rights grants are also listed in the governor’s annual reports to the General Assembly required by the constitution.
-See Part II, supra.
+The evolution of the governor’s restoration policy from 2013 to the present is described in Part I(A).

 B. Administration